percona/postgresql-docs/docs/solutions/ha-setup-apt.md

 ### Set up hostnames in the `/etc/hosts` file

 It's not necessary to have name resolution, but it makes the whole setup more readable and less error prone.
-Here, instead of configuring a DNS, we'll use a local name resolution by updating the file `/etc/hosts`.
+Here, instead of configuring a DNS, we use a local name resolution by updating the file `/etc/hosts`.
 By resolving their hostnames to their IP addresses, we make the nodes aware of each other's names and allow their seamless communication.

 Modify the `/etc/hosts` file of each PostgreSQL node to include the hostnames and IP addresses of the remaining nodes.
 Add the following at the end of the `/etc/hosts` file on all nodes: